 A number of your IT incidents will be recurring and rather than repeatedly wasting time and effort on fixing every one of them again, and again, and again, ITIL suggests that problem management is used to eliminate the root cause of the recurring incidents.

-When starting with problem management, look to your biggest pain points.
+When starting with problem management, when getting started with ITIL, look to your biggest pain points.
 For example, review recent major incidents to understand what caused them.
 If necessary, find a fix – which can be either an interim workaround and/or permanent resolution.When starting with problem management, look to your biggest pain points.
 For example, review recent major incidents to understand what caused them, says @Joe_the_IT_Guy #ITIL #ServiceDesk Click To Tweet

 Also, engage in proactive problem management activities.
 For example, using trending or talking to support team leads about what keeps them up at night.
 Then work on these problems to identify and address the root causes.